Not a big ol’ nerd for personal finance and real estate like I am?

 Pretty easy, right?

 Okay, But How Do I Calculate NOI?

-Net operating income is the total annual rents (gross income), minus the following expenses:
+The real meat of how to calculate cap rates in real estate actually lies in calculating net operating income.
+The math is easy enough: the total annual rents (gross income), minus the following expenses:

 - Property taxes

 Again, the math is easy — the hard part is accurately forecasting each expense number.
 Knowing that a property will require $2,400 in maintenance and repairs each year on average, rather than $1,500.